 The Science of Parenting blog shares and discusses research based information and resources to help parents in their important role of raising children.

 In weekly blog posts, ISU specialists share their experiences, thoughts and observations about parenting and how they relate to current research.
+Join in the conversation and tell us more about how you handle your parenting responsibilities and any thoughts or experiences you have on the topic!

 Get to know our bloggers from Iowa State University Extension and Outreach …